fohrloop/granite-tools/docs/scoring-key-efforts.md

 ### (2) Initial bigram ranking

-Create initial ordering for the bigrams (and unigrams) with `granite-bigram-ranking-initial`.
-This takes approximately 4.5 hours (16 keys per side).
+Create initial ordering for the bigrams with `granite-bigram-ranking-initial`.
+This takes approximately 5.5 hours (18 keys per side).

 Tip: It's possible to use the `granite-bigram-ranking-view` also with partial initial order file (e.g. if you find something that's a bit off while working with `granite-bigram-ranking-initial`).